docker-archive/classicswarm/docs/install-w-machine.md

 The following sections provide more information on each of these tools.
 The rest of the document uses the abbreviation, VM, for virtual machine.

 ## Create three VMs running Docker Engine

+Here, you use Docker Machine to provision three VMs running Docker Engine.

 1. Open a terminal on your computer.
 Use Docker Machine to list any VMs in VirtualBox.